gaoac/cz-conventional-emoji/README.md

 (Move up and down to reveal more choices)
 ```

-## About This Fork
+## About This Project

-This project is a fork of [cz-conventional-changelog](https://github.com/commitizen/cz-conventional-changelog) with the following enhancements:
+This project is based on [cz-conventional-changelog](https://github.com/commitizen/cz-conventional-changelog) with the following enhancements:

-- **Enhanced Gitmoji Support**: Improved gitmoji integration with better alignment and spacing
+- **Enhanced Gitmoji Support**: Improved gitmoji integration with better alignment, spacing, and terminal display
-- **Fixed Emoji Rendering**: Resolved Variation Selector-16 issues that caused terminal spacing problems
+- **Fixed Emoji Rendering**: Added proper spacing to resolve Variation Selector-16 terminal display issues
 - **Better Type Sorting**: Reordered commit types to match conventional-commit-types standards
-- **Improved Alignment**: Fixed description text alignment for better visual consistency
-- **Gitmoji Enabled by Default**: Use emoji commits out of the box after installation, no additional configuration needed
+- **Extended Gitmoji Types**: Support for 100+ gitmoji types with comprehensive coverage
 - **standard-version Compatible**: Commit message format adjusted to `type(scope): emoji subject` to ensure full compatibility with standard-version

 All original features are preserved while adding these improvements for a better user experience.